Nicolab/crystal-dbx/guide/querying.md

 ### ORM - Model query

-To build and execute the queries through a model.
+To build and execute the queries through a ORM model.

 Bootstrap: